Foreward: “No Passes for You, Third-Party Participants”

 Shades.
 Workers of darkness.
 Enemies of light.

-Your poison silences wounded lambs.
-You are culpable.
+Your silence is poisonous and murderous.
+There is culpability that silence.
 The wolf will answer for his action, but you will answer for your inaction.
-You are untrustworthy, unstable in all your ways.
+If you can’t choose righteousness when it’s costly, then you are untrustworthy, unstable in all your ways.

 God put such tests before you, too, and you failed, for when the abuser stuck the knife in our backs, it was you who twisted the blade.